Why Google Adwords might be a Bad Marketing Channel for some Start-up Fashion Brands?

 “The fact is, advertising to build brand and recognition and demand is a very long-term proposition, not something you measure with clicks.” – Seth Godin

-But like I said, price is only a short term reason why I feel Adwords is a bad marketing channel for start-up brands.
+But like I said, the price is only a short-term reason why I feel Adwords is a bad marketing channel for start-up brands.
 The bigger reason is that start-up brands don’t have a market demand and Google Adwords can only help them cash their existing demand; it doesn’t create it.

 You might argue that same is true for other marketing channels as well – like Google Organic or Social Media.
-No it doesn’t applies to them because they’re free channels and do help in creating marketing demand.
+No, it doesn’t apply to them because they’re free channels and do help in creating marketing demand.

-Moreover, when a potential customer sees your ad again and again in the right side bar of Google results, he/she knows that you have paid for that placement.
-On other hand when they repeatedly see your website appearing in Google’s free organic results, during the discovery phase of their buying cycle, they know that you have earned that place and they start trusting your brand for that; it helps in building demand of your brand in the longer run.
+Moreover, when a potential customer sees your ad again and again in the right sidebar of Google results, he/she knows that you have paid for that placement.
+On another hand when they repeatedly see your website appearing in Google’s free organic results, during the discovery phase of their buying cycle, they know that you have earned that place and they start trusting your brand for that; it helps in building demand of your brand in the longer run.

-Having said that even if you’re a well funded start-up that can afford to spend on paid clicks for creating brand awareness and consequent demand for your products, it’s still a bad strategy.
+Having said that even if you’re a well-funded start-up that can afford to spend on paid clicks for creating brand awareness and the consequent demand for your products, it’s still a bad strategy.
 You will go much farther, much higher, and build a much stronger brand if you invest that money in improving your products and customer experience.

-So if you’re a start-up brand, our advise to you is to think long term and save the money you want to spend on Google Adwords and first invest that money in product innovation and improving the customer experience.
-This is what will create demand of your brand in the market and bring you in a position to encash channels like Adwords.
+So if you’re a start-up brand, our advise to you is to think long-term and save the money you want to spend on Google Adwords and first invest that money in product innovation and improving the customer experience.
+This is what will create demand for your brand in the market and bring you in a position to encash channels like Adwords.